pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/define-and-provision/index.md

 ## Create a Security Group

 In this section, you will use Pulumi documentation to configure the security group on your own.
-The security group must allow web traffic on port 80 in order for us to access
+The security group must allow web traffic on port 80 in order for you to access your web server.

-An updated version of our project code has been provided below as a starting point.
+An updated version of the project code has been provided below as a starting point.

 {{< chooser language "javascript,typescript,python,go,csharp,yaml" / >}}